Murder of Bridget Townsend

-On January 15, 2001, 18-year-old Bridget Fay Townsend (June 26, 1982 – January 15, 2001) disappeared from the home of her boyfriend, a drug-dealer in Bandera County, Texas.
+On January 15, 2001, 18-year-old Bridget Fay Townsend (June 26, 1982 – January 15, 2001) disappeared from the home of her boyfriend, a drug dealer in Bandera County, Texas.
 Townsend was missing for more than a year before Ramiro Felix Gonzales (November 5, 1982 – June 26, 2024), who was serving two consecutive life terms for a September 2001 abduction-rape case, confessed to her murder.
 He had kidnapped and raped Townsend at his family ranch in Texas, where he fatally shot her.

 Townsend's body was found in October 2002 at a field in Southwest Texas.
-Gonzales, who was 18 at the time of the murder, was found guilty of the murder and sentenced to death in 2006.
+Gonzales, who was 18 years old at the time of the murder, was found guilty of the murder and sentenced to death in 2006.
 After spending close to 18 years on death row, Gonzales was executed by lethal injection on June 26, 2024, despite calls for clemency and a medical expert's recant of his original testimony that Gonzales was a great danger to society.

 Disappearance and murder

-On January 15, 2001, at a rural part of Bandera County near San Antonio, Texas, 18-year-old Townsend was alone at the home of her boyfriend, a drug-dealer named Joe Leal, when 18-year-old Ramiro Felix Gonzales intruded with hopes of stealing cocaine from Leal's house.
+On January 15, 2001, in a rural part of Bandera County near San Antonio, Texas, 18-year-old Townsend was alone at the home of her boyfriend, a drug dealer named Joe Leal, when 18-year-old Ramiro Felix Gonzales intruded with hopes of stealing cocaine from Leal's house.
 Leal was Gonzales' drug dealer.
-Gonzales saw Townsend after entering the house, and after she attempted to call Leal, he overpowered her, tied her up, and stole cash, though did not find any drugs.
+Gonzales saw Townsend after entering the house, and after she attempted to call Leal, he overpowered her, tied her up, and stole cash, but was unable to find any drugs.

-After ransacking the house, Gonzales forced Townsend into his truck and drove away, and returning to his grandfather's ranch in neighboring Medina County, Texas.
+After ransacking the house, Gonzales forced Townsend into his truck and drove away, and returned to his grandfather's ranch in neighboring Medina County, Texas.
 Townsend asked for mercy, though was raped by Gonzales, who subsequently fatally shot her with a hunting rifle.
 Gonzales abandoned her body at a field in Southwest Texas, near the small Texas town of Bandera.

 Townsend, who was reported missing, was not found for more than a year.
 Gonzales was arrested eight months later for an unrelated kidnapping and rape of a woman named Florence Teich in September 2001.
 He was later convicted and given two consecutive life sentences for the crime.

 A year later while serving his sentence, Gonzales asked to speak with the sheriff, James MacMilliam, and told him he knew the fate of Townsend.
-Although MacMilliam did not initially believe Gonzales's story, he was later convinced that Gonzales was involved after he gave further details on where the girl's body could be found.
+Although MacMilliam did not initially believe Gonzales's story, he was later convinced that Gonzales was involved after he gave further details on where Townsend's body could be found.
 In October 2002, the authorities discovered Townsend's skeletal remains after Gonzales led them to where he abandoned the body.

 Although Gonzales fabricated evidence to blame other people, including Townsend's boyfriend and a fictitious Mexican gang, and initially stated he only helped dispose of the body or received orders to kill Townsend, he eventually claimed sole responsibility for the kidnapping, rape and murder of Townsend.